 Faysal — Azraq Camp

-Faysal, 30, and his family arrived at Azraq camp last July from Damascus.
+Faysal, 30, and his family arrived at Azraq camp in 2014 from Damascus.
 He's wearing his Shmagh (head scarf), which he holds onto dearly.
 His good friend who died in the Syrian conflict gave it to him.

 Faysal teaches boys soccer in one of Mercy Corps' adolescent friendly spaces in the camp.